 Tony Dykes received his J.D. from the New York University School of Law, 2005.
 He has served as Vice President of Business Development Ortholan LLC, Startup Corporate Counsel at The Growth Law Firm, and was an Associate at Fenwick and West LLP where he specialized in corporate law and IP litigation.

 Don McPherson, Ph.D.

-Don McPherson received the Ph.D. in Glass Science from Alfred University, 1988.
+Don McPherson received a Ph.D. in Glass Science from Alfred University, 1988.
 He has also served as President of Bay Glass Research, Inc., V.P.
 R&D Vetrazzo, Inc., Founder & CEO Counter Production, LLC.
 Dr. McPherson is the recipient of 5 NEI, NIH and National Cancer Institute grants, author of 6 patents, and 14 scientific papers.

 Andrew Schmeder has a B.A. in Mathematics from the University of California, Berkeley 2002.
 His expertise includes applied mathematical modeling and optimization, electronic design and fabrication, software automation, and perceptual psychophysics.
 He has also served as Programmer/Analyst with the Research Group at the Center for New Music and Audio Technologies (CNMAT), and with the Hafter Auditory Perception Lab, U.C.
 Berkeley.
-He has co-authored one US and international patent and 19 technical publications, appearing at conferences worldwide.
+He has co-authored one US and international patent and 19 technical publications, and has appeared at conferences worldwide.